5-day Ski Mountaineering Camp Based at Mons Hut (Mt Forbes) - Wednesday, May 06, 2026

 · Other: carpooling fees to the heli staging area: approx. $200 per vehicle, or ±$50 per person (not included in payment to ACC Calgary)

-A detailed budget will be shared with participants later.
-The trip budget is based on 5 participants.
-The ACC Calgary will offer refunds if the number of participants is 8, 9, 10, which creates cost efficiency regarding heli flying.
+A detailed budget will be shared with participants later, and the exact amount will be adjusted based on the number of committed participants.
+The ACC Calgary will offer refunds if the number of participants is 8, 9, 10, which creates cost-efficiency regarding heli flights and Mons Hut booking.
+There are a few other variables that impact trip costs, e.g. potential road washouts, which could extend flight time.

 Gear: